sigma-engineering/blog-combinators/post.md

 }
 ```

 Okay, but that's a lot of code just to parse the word 'cow'.
 Luckily javascript is a language that supports first class functions.
 By writing functions that return functions, we can create parsers in a declarative way.
-This is what combinators are all about.
+These are the "combinators" this article is about.

 ```ts
 function str(match: string): Parser<string> {